WenheLI/MachineLearning2020/homework1-perceptron/hw1.md

     Set a max iteration to 30.
 - 1.8
     ![](3.png)
-    From the grpah, we can tell the best config is X = 22.
+    From the grpah, we can tell the best config is X = 27.
+    And the error rate on the whole test-set is 0.012(1.2%).
 - 1.9

-   37 features.
+   38 features(37 words plus a bias).
+Error rate is 0.169(16.9%).

    It is not separable.
-With such a huge number, we can only get a vector that describes the most common words.
+With such a huge number, we can only get a vector that describes the most common words among all email types.
    Also, such a X also shows a huge validation error.
 - 1.10
     By using the validatoin set, we can tune the hyper-parameter in our model like the `X` in our case.
-    Also, bescuase the mode has no prior-knowledge about the test dataset.
+    Also, bescuase the model has no prior-knowledge about the test dataset.
 We can get a more accurate benchmark on the test dataset.
 ## Problem 2
 Let's take two arbitrary points from the hyperplane $x_1$ amd $x_2$.